HendrikPrinsZA/laravel-kata/README.md

 </p>

 ## About Laravel Kata
-The greatest collection of bad code to be used as training.
+The greatest collection of bad code to be used as challenges to training.

 ### Concepts
 - Learn the fundamentals